Written by Donald E. Sheppard|

 You can read the translated details of Alabama's Conquest

-written by/for Conquistadors: Biedma, Rangel, Elvas + Inca
+written by Conquistadors: Biedma, Rangel, Elvas + Inca

-NEW: DESOTO'S ALABAMA TRAIL DETAILS ON GOOGLE EARTH
+DESOTO'S TRAIL ON GOOGLE EARTH + CONQUEST CALENDARS

 "The Christians had discovered, on the other side of the river, a town (Northport) that seemed good to them from a distance (from the east bank of Black Warrior River), and well situated, and on Sunday, the 21st of November, Vasco Gonzalez found a town, a half-league (one-and-a-quarter miles) from it which is called Mosulixa (today's Tuscaloosa), from which they had transferred all the corn to the other side of the (Black Warrior) river, and they had it in heaps, covered with mats, and the Indians were on the other side of the water (with the corn), making threats."
 R